JWH709/Buffoon-Builder/Notes/NOTES.md

 - Set up GH pages.
 Made a mess of a bunch oof stuff, but I eventually figured it out.
 Turns out I'm stupid, and mistyped Buffoon Builder in the configs.
 - Moved up the toggle button logic for the CRT effect so that the effect isn't dependant on the button being rendered

+## August 10th:

+- Created a custom joker logo for the site, updated the favicon and the logo.
+Need to make adjustments to fit the logo on the info tab.

+## August 12th:

+- Added a state that tracks what list is currently displayed and then displays the corresponding block tab to go along with said list.